ltelab/disdrodb/CONTRIBUTING.rst

 5. Code testing with pytest
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 DISDRODB tests are written using the third-party `pytest <https://docs.pytest.org>`_ package.
-Every code change must be tested !
+Every code change must be tested!

 The tests are organized within the ``/disdrodb/tests`` directory and are structured to comprehensively assess various aspects of the code.